Structure of Neural Embeddings

 General Principles

-Manifold Hypothesis: High-dimensional data sampled from natural (real-world) processes lies in a low-dimensional manifold.
-A manifold is a space that looks like flat (Euclidean) space when zooming in on any of its points, f.e. earths (a 3D object) surface looks like flat 2D space (a manifold) when zooming in.
+Manifold Hypothesis: High-dimensional data sampled from natural (real-world) processes lies on or near a low-dimensional manifold.
+The "near" matters: noise, measurement artifacts, discrete structure and multiple disconnected regions all complicate the clean manifold picture.
+A manifold is a space that looks like flat (Euclidean) space when zooming in on any of its points, f.e.
+Earth's (a 3D object) surface looks locally like flat 2D space (a manifold).

 - https://colah.github.io/posts/2014-07-NLP-RNNs-Representations/